Phxstick/acnicoy/data/help/components/reviewing.md

-Pressing the "test" button on the sidebar to the left of the screen will allow you to test yourself on the vocabulary items you have previously added.
-The program will automatically schedule items for testing according to the chosen SRS scheme for this language, which can be changed in the language settings.
+Pressing the "test" button in the middle of the sidebar on the left will allow you to test yourself on the vocabulary items you have previously added.
+The program will automatically schedule items for review according to the chosen SRS scheme for this language, which can be changed in the language settings.

-The items that are ready for testing will by default appear in a random order.
+The items that are ready for review will by default appear in a random order.
 It is possible to give precedence to items with lower SRS levels by marking the corresponding checkbox in the test settings.